numba/numba/docs/source/cuda/cudapysupported.rst

 ---------------

 CUDA Python maps directly to the *single-instruction multiple-thread* execution (SIMT) model of CUDA.
-Therefore, CUDA Python inherits all limitation of CUDA.
+Each instruction is implicitly executed by multiple threads in parallel.
+With this execution model, array expression is less useful because we don't want multiple threads to perform the same task.
+Instead, we want threads to perform a task in a cooperative fashion.

+The CUDA execution model also has some limitations.
 For instance, dynamic memory allocation is limited due to the requirement of knowing and configuring the maximum size of the heap.
 The allocated memory is located in the slower global memory.
-To minimize the overhead, CUDA Python does not use dynamic allocation.
+To minimize the overhead, CUDA Python avoids features that requires dynamic allocation.

 Another important semantic different is that there is no *global interpreter lock* (GIL) in CUDA Python.
 Race conditions are possible